 Astro-Mode Icon - this button should normally be in the selected/pressed state for AIJ operation.
 When the button is in the deselected state, mouse, keyboard, and image display manipulation revert to standard ImageJ operation.
 This button will go into the deselected state if one of the base IJ toolbar icons has been pressed to draw a square, circle, etc., Region of Interest (ROI) on the image.
 These ROIs are not normally needed for AIJ operation, but may be useful for custom measurements.
 After drawing a ROI, remember to press the astro-mode icon to return to astro-mode.
-Pressing one of the following AIJ toolbar icons will not change the astro-mode state.
+Pressing on of the following AIJ toolbar icons will not change the astro-mode state.

-Deta Processing Icon - opens the Data Processing (DP) module to perform image calibration (bias, dark, flat, linearity correction), and to optionally perform FITs header updates, plate solve to add WCS FITS headers (requires internet access and free user key from nova.astrometry.net), run Multi-Aperture, and/or Multi-plot after each image has been calibrated.
+Data Processing Icon - opens the Data Processing (DP) module to perform image calibration (bias, dark, flat, linearity correction), and to optionally perform FITs header updates, run Multi-Aperture, and/or Multi-plot after each image has been calibrated.
 DP works in post-processing mode by setting "Polling Interval" to zero, or works in "real time" mode at the telescope by setting the polling rate to a non-zero value (5 seconds tends to work well).
-DP runs independent of, and in parallel with, any camera/telescope control software.